-All citizens of Thailand, Cambodia, Laos and Myanmar are required to apply for a visa before entering Finland and/or other countries under the Schengen agreement.
+All citizens of Thailand are required to apply for a visa before entering Finland and/or other countries under the Schengen agreement.
 Before applying, please ensure you understand your particular ‘purpose of visit’.
 Schengen visas must be applied for at the respective Embassy of the country of your main destination.
 Your main destination is the Schengen country where your duration of stay exceeds all others.
 Due to this, when traveling to more than one Schengen country, you should submit your application to the Embassy representing the country of your main destination.
 In case of equal stay, you have to submit your application to the Embassy of the Schengen country representing your first country of entry.

 See more info about Schengen visas at the website of Finnish Embassy in Bangkok.

 The Visa Application Centre accepts applications only for short stay Schengen visas (not exceeding 90 days during 180 days period).
 Applicants need to visit the Visa Application Centre in person.
 All applicants applying for a Schengen visa must submit biometric data - ten fingerprints and a photo.
 The biometric data will be stored in the Visa Information System (VIS), which is an IT system that allows data exchange between the Schengen States.
 More information can be found here.

 Who can submit a visa application in Bangkok

 The Visa Application Centre of Finland in Bangkok accepts Schengen visa applications from applicants residing in Thailand.
 Foreign nationals (other than Thai) need to submit a copy of valid residence or work permit for Thailand.
 Every applicant has to apply for a visa in person.